sunshineo/github-webhook-handler/README.rst

 =====================

 Runtime operation is influenced by a set of environment variables which require being set to influence operation.
-Only SERVICE_ID is required to be set.
+Only SERVICE_MAP is required to be set.
 The remaining variables are optional.
 USE_PROXYFIX needs to be set to true if being used behind a WSGI proxy, and is not required otherwise.
 GHE_ADDRESS needs to be set to the IP address of a GitHub Enterprise instance if that is